pistelak/SwiftTestingMigrator/README.md

 # SwiftTestingMigrator

-A command-line tool for migrating XCTest-based tests to the Swift Testing framework, with special considerations for TCA (The Composable Architecture) patterns.
+SwiftTestingMigrator is a command-line tool that converts XCTest-based test files to the Swift Testing framework.
+It performs conservative transformations so that the migrated code stays familiar and easy to review.

 ## Features

-- **Conservative Migration**: Preserves code structure and makes minimal changes
+- **Conservative migration** – keeps code structure intact and minimizes edits
-- **XCTest to Swift Testing**: Converts classes, methods, and assertions
+- **XCTest ➜ Swift Testing** – updates imports, test declarations, and assertions
-- **Smart Class/Struct Conversion**: Uses structs when possible, classes when needed (stored properties, deinit)
+- **Smart class/struct decisions** – chooses `struct` when possible, `class` when stored properties or teardown logic require it
-- **TCA-Aware**: Handles TestStore patterns and async expectations
+- **Setup/teardown migration** – converts `setUp`/`tearDown` to `init`/`deinit`
-- **Setup/Teardown Migration**: Converts to init/deinit patterns
+- **Comprehensive assertion mapping** – covers the most common XCTest assertions
-- **Comprehensive Assertion Mapping**: All major XCTest assertions supported
+- **Early failure for unsupported expectations** – files using `expectation` or `waitForExpectations` produce a clear error message rather than an incorrect migration

 ## Installation

-### Build from Source
+### Build from source

 ```bash
 git clone <repository-url>